rseah145/smw-term2/lesson_7/Practical.md

 <br>

-## Add Certifcate Template to the Issuing CA
+## Add Certificate Template to the Issuing CA